 While the sales of spirits produced in Canada has remained consistent since 2010, the sales of imported spirits has increased by around 450 million Canadian dollars during that time, with the total sales of spirits generating approximately 5.26 billion Canadian dollars in fiscal year 2016/17.
 There were 112 distilleries throughout Canada in 2016, with the majority located in British Columbia.
 Approximately 281 million Canadian dollars of whisky was exported from Canada in 2017, exceeding whisky imports by more than 70 million Canadian dollars that year.

-Vodka and whisky were the most popular spirits in Canada, accounting for a combined 55 percent share of spirits consumed in 2014.
+The value of the spirits industry is forecasted to be worth 6.61 billion Canadian dollars in 2019, and the market volume is forecasted to reach 175.5 million liters in the same year.
+Vodka and whisky were the most popular spirits in Canada, accounting for a combined 57 percent share of spirits consumed in 2015.
 Among Millennial consumers, 20 percent claimed they only drink spirits on special occasions, while eight percent drink spirits a few times a week.